justiarj/prop18_and_pol_lean/README.md

 # prop18_and_pol_lean

 # README
-### path(shorthand name of project)
+### Prop 18 and Political Lean

-*This is the main directory for data and support files related to the Prop 18 and Political Lean.*
+*This is the main directory for data and support files related to the Prop 18 and Political Lean project.*

 ### last updated: October 4, 2020
 ### last update by: Anson Justi